ryvoxr/notebook/school/history/apush/unit-5/assignments/assignment-11.md

 Sudden onset of a severe worldwide depression in the United States

-The initial panic was triggered by the bankruptcy of the Norther Pacific Railroad
+The initial panic was triggered by the bankruptcy of the Northern Pacific Railroad
 - Raised suspicions that Republican financial manipulation had caused the depression

 Directly undercut Republic policies